SACHSTech/careers-in-computer-science-XinanShan/README.md

 * Linear Algebra 1
 * Calculus 2
 * two electives.
+#
 ### The length of time to complete the degree or diploma for the course
+The time length to complete the Bachelor of Computer Science degree is four years.
+The time length undergraduates in the co-op program is increased to 5 years.
+However, it is a co-op or regular program, so the students have a choice to be a part of the co-op program or not.
+#
+## Valuable experiential learning opportunities that make for a stronger job candidate
+University of Waterloo has one of the best co-op programs in Canada.
+It offers a great opportunity to learn with real world experience.
+With a Co-op program, students can graduate with up to two years of working experience which some employers require.

+Starting a personal project(maybe a small video game) with friends can gain non-technical skills such as project management, leadership and communication skills.
+It can also refine my technical skills to a higher level.

+Co-operative and Experiential Education offers opportunities to reinforce non-technical  skills such as resume writing and mock interviews through workshops.
+It also provides high-level vision and opportunities to develop or practice leadership skills